theoremprover-museum/theoremprover-museum.github.io/_data/README.md

 * `license`: the license(s) of the code
 * `note`: a (short) note with anything you want to s

-To contribute, just complete the following YML snippet and contribute it.
+To contribute, just complete the following YML snippet and contribute it (`status` will be filled out by us).
 ```
 - name:
   active: